verlorengest/html-to-pdf/README.md

 features:
 - drag & drop or directory scan for html input
+- scan entire directory and process all the html files in it
 - select separate or single merged pdf output
 - supports wkhtmltopdf auto-detection and manual config
 - dark-themed customtkinter interface